-This is a guest post from Debt Kid, who after day trading away over a quarter million dollars found himself in some serious debt.
+This article is from Debt Kid (Scott Mitchell), who after day trading away over a quarter million dollars found himself in some serious debt.
 He’s been blogging since 2007 about his journey back to zero.

 In 2007, after trying a debt management plan, and selling most of my possessions on ebay, I hit my breaking point.
 I couldn’t afford to keep servicing over 250K in debt.
 I did something I never thought I would have to do: I filed for Chapter 7 Bankruptcy.
 Doh!
 Fast forward to today, and while it was not an easy process to go through, I learned some lessons from the whole ordeal.

 Lesson 1: You will feel shame.
 It’s normal and justified.